Single Subject Teaching Credential Program

 Required: 34 semester hours for Single Subject Credential

 Semester 1 (13 units)

-- EDUC 301 Psychology Diverse Learners - 3 units
+- EDUC 301 Typical and Atypical Development of Diverse Learners - 3 units

-- EDUC 501 Instructional Planning and Assessments - 3 units
+- EDUC 501 Planning & Assessment for Inclusive Classrooms - 3 units

-- EDUC 502 Creating a Positive Learning Environment - 3 units
+- EDUC 502 Creating Positive and Inclusive Learning Environments - 3 units

 - EDUC 551 Language and Culture - 3 units